VIPL-Audio-Visual-Speech-Understanding/LipNet-PyTorch/README.md

 python main.py
 ```

-Data path and hyperparameters are configured in `options.py`.
-Please pay attention that you may need to modify `options.py` to make the program work as expected.
+Data configurations and hyperparameters are configured in `options.py`.
+Please pay attention that you may need to modify it to make the program work as expected. (e.g. data path, learning rate, batch size, and so on)

 ## Dependencies